Human Nutrition

 N&D 497.
 Supervised Practice in Human Nutrition.
 1-6 Credits.

 Development of professional skills and competencies in human nutrition through supervised practice with learning experiences requiring knowledge and theory be applied to simulated and real-life situations.
 Prerequisite: Enrollment in the Human Nutrition program; department consent required.
-Prerequisites or Corequisites: N&D 344 and N&D 345.
+Prerequisite or Corequisite: N&D 344 and N&D 345.
 Repeatable to 6.00 credits.
 On demand.

 - Completion or co-requisite of N&D 345